temporalio/documentation/docs/java/activities.md

 }
 ```

-Note that any exception thrown from an Activity is converted to `io.temporal.failure.ApplicationFailure`,
+Note that any Exception thrown from an Activity is converted to `io.temporal.failure.ApplicationFailure`,
-unless the thrown exception extends `io.temporal.failure.TemporalException`    .
+unless the thrown Exception extends `io.temporal.failure.TemporalException`    .